wdiasjunior/BarbellWhip/CONTRIBUTING.md

 This is a hobby project that started out just for personal use and has grown into something I'd like to share with everyone.

-If you found a bug, fell free to open an issue/and or a PR straight away.
+If you found a bug, feel free to open an issue/and or a PR straight away.

 Please open an issue to discuss new features and/or feature behavior changes before submitting a pull request.

 ---

-This project uses TypeScript only for the benefits of the syntax type annotations, otherwise I would just use JSDoc, since I personally find TypeScript to a pain in the ass whenever types get too complex and prop drilling happens.
+I used TypeScript for this project mainly for the benefits of the syntax type annotations and self documented code, since I personally find it to be a pain to work with whenever types get too complex.
+That being said, I've typed most of the stuff that I judged necessary, but don't expect exquisite types with generics and all that stuff.
+Because of this you might find squiggly lines around the codebase, so don't worry too much about it.

-I do not use a linter or Prettier.
-Because of this you might find a bunch of squiggly lines around the codebase.
-It is what it is.
-I have added some types here and there for the parts that are a bit more complicated and to remove some of the errors your editor might throw at you, but its mainly for documentation.
-So don't expect much and don't take them too seriously.

 ## Guidelines